UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 2. Click the "Clone workspace" button and then choose the workspace type that you would like to use for the new workspace.

-3. In the "Billing project" field, select the billing project in which to create the workspace (e.g., primed-cc).
+3. In the "Billing project" field, select the billing project in which to create the workspace (e.g., "primed-cc").
 If it doesn’t exist, you may need to import a billing project (see instructions).

-4. In the "name" field, type the name of the workspace that you would like to create within the selected billing project (e.g., test-workspace).
+4. In the "name" field, type the name of the workspace that you would like to create within the selected billing project (e.g., "test-workspace").

 5. If applicable, in the "authorization domains" box, select one or more authorization domains for this workspace.